Information for professionals

 Skip to main content

-What to do when you’re craving a ciggie RIGHT NOW!
+What to do when you’re having a craving

 1. Chill out

-Put some calming tunes on and (try to) relax.
-Find your happy place – a place free of smoke and anything that reminds you of smoking.
-Get rid of any ashtrays and lighters if you haven’t already, and grab some candles or an air freshener to cover up the smell of smoke.
+Play your favourite tunes and try to relax.
+Find your happy place – a place free of anything that reminds you of smoking or vaping.
+Get rid of any ashtrays, lighters or vape accessories if you haven’t already.
+Open windows or use an air purifier to freshen the air inside your home.

 2. Find someone or something to distract you

-Try online shopping, cook a healthy meal for dinner or call a friend.
-Do something to occupy those crucial minutes and keep yourself busy.
+Try cooking a healthy meal, going for a walk or calling a friend.
+Do something to occupy those crucial minutes and keep busy.
+Use our Distract Me tool for quick distractions.

 3. Keep your hands busy

-Flip a coin, squeeze a stress ball, grab a water bottle, pat your pooch or pick up a pen and start doodling.
+Flip a coin, squeeze a stress ball, use a fidget spinner, grab a water bottle, pat your pooch or pick up a pen and start doodling.

-Think gum or lozenge, sip some water or eat a healthy snack like nuts or fruit.
-If all these don’t work, try brushing your teeth.
-You will feel fresh and clean and hopefully the cravings will have passed once you’re done.
+Sip some water or eat a healthy snack like a handful of nuts or fresh fruit (an orange works well) or veg.
+If this doesn't work, try brushing your teeth.
+You will feel fresh and clean and it's likely the cravings will have passed once you’re done.

 5. Get outside

-If you are feeling a bit edgy or stressed and can’t relax, go for a brisk stroll around the block.
+If you’re struggling to relax, go for a brisk stroll around the block.
 Or do another form of exercise if walking isn’t your thing.
 Make it something you enjoy like yoga, rock climbing or boxing.
-Grab a mate so you can spot each other and keep your mind off the smokes.
+Grab a mate so you can chat and keep your mind off your craving.

 6. Plan ahead